 Every day at our Jacksonville, Florida dental practice we work hard to educate patients about their oral hygiene.
 We clean their teeth, fill cavities, place dental implants and other dental restorations, and teach them how they can keep their mouth, gums, and smile. healthy after they’ve gone home.
 One thing we don’t often mention in the dentistry office is to get more rest at night, but perhaps we should.

 Rest may just be one of the most important aspects of good oral hygiene.

-Why We Sleep
+Why We Rest

-Can Enable the Development of Cavities
+Enables Development of Cavities

 Aside from enabling bacteria to begin the process of tooth decay sleeping can also cause your teeth to crack and break.
 Thankfully this is only true for people with bruxism, or people who grind their teeth at night.
 The cause for bruxism is largely due to stress.
 While the body is unconscious the brain will sometimes cause a person to begin to grind their teeth.
 The person has no idea that they are grinding their teeth and can do nothing to stop this from happening.
-If you have bruxism you can be fit with a custom night guard to cushion the pressure on your teeth and prevent cracking and fracturing of your teeth.
+If you have bruxism you can be fit with a custom night guard to cushion the pressure on your teeth and prevent cracking and fracturing of teeth.

 Making the Most of Sleep